 - The Chief Executive

+- 1 Assistant Chief Executive

-- 6 Directors
+- 5 Directors

+- 1 Chief Finance Officer

-- 1 Monitoring Officer
+- 1 Monitoring Officer (Assistant Director Legal Services)

 - 1 Director of Public Health

 As part of the Senior Management review in 2013 the Council chose to define the role of Deputy Chief Officer within the Newcastle Charter as that of Assistant Director.
-The Council currently employs 10 Deputy Chief Officers.

-The number of full time equivalent (FTEs) "Chief Officers", their pay bands and grades are outlined in the tables contained in sections 5.2 and 5.3.
+The Council currently employs 9 Deputy Chief Officers.
+A reduction of one from the previous year.
+The number of full time equivalent (FTEs) "Chief Officers", their pay bands and grades are outlined in the tables contained in sections 5.2 and 5.3 as of 1 November 2022.